GenesisFR/HowToBecomeGoodAtShooters/README.md

 - has the longest status effect damage and burn duration in the game
 ##### Cluster
 - it's better to throw them near mobs than to deploy them at your feet otherwise they'll most likely dodge them
+- can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will have to dodge them
 ##### Explosive
 - explosive damage and bleed ticks affected by DTA
 ##### Mender